-Al is the Rector of Hodge Hill Church, an Anglican-URC partnership in east Birmingham.
-He has been deeply involved in a long-term, intergenerational journey of community-building, using ABCD.
+Al co-facilitates sessions on an Asset-Based Community Development (ABCD) approach within the Reconciling Mission residentials.
+He is the Rector of Hodge Hill Church, an Anglican-URC partnership in east Birmingham, and has been deeply involved in a long-term, intergenerational journey of community-building, using ABCD.
 He is co-author, with Ruth Harley, of Being Interrupted: Re-imagining the Church's Mission from the Outside, In (SCM Press, 2020).

 Barbara is our Network and Development Lead, who also co-facilitates on the Reconciling Mission residential and the programme's action learning groups.
 She is an independent coach, mediator and facilitator with a background in cross-cultural church planting.
 She has over 13 years of experience consulting with teams and individuals in churches, charities and businesses, focussing on helping them create strategies to communicate effectively and to thrive.

 Carey is our Racial Justice Lead, and has co-developed our Being White programme, working with Alastair McKay.
 She is a hightly experienced trainer and facilitator in conflict resolution, mediation and diversity.
 She is also an Associate Consultant and Trainer with enei.
 Previously she was a Senior Manager and Lead Trainer with Leap Confronting Conflict, and co-authored Leap’s training manual, Playing with Fire.

 Jill Andrews is our Communications Lead, and organises RI’s newsletters, website updates and social media output.
 With extensive experience across business and charity sectors, Jill runs Just Ask Jill, focusing on helping sole traders and small organisations with tasks they don’t have the time, energy or skills to do themselves.
 She also has a long history of voluntary work for various charities and churches.